Zambia

 Issues to be addressed

 There are refugees from Angola and Rwanda who had to spend several decades in Zambia and decided to remain in Zambia even after the conflicts in their home countries ended and their refugee status was ceased.
-These "former refugees" are resettled in resettlement areas and have to build homes and establish livelihoods on land that lacks very basic infrastructure.
-They earn their living through agriculture but are forced to live in poverty.
+These "former refugees" are resettled in resettlement areas and have to build homes and establish livelihoods from scratch on land that lacks very basic infrastructure.
+The condition of the country's overall educational standards is also low.

 Activities